Measles, mumps, rubella and varicella (MMRV) vaccine

 Speak with your health care provider if your child:

-- Had a blood transfusion or received other blood products within the past 12 months
+• Received a blood transfusion or other blood products within the past 12 months

-- Is pregnant or planning to become pregnant.
-Women should avoid becoming pregnant for 1 month after getting the vaccine
+The MMRV vaccine should not be given to people who are pregnant or planning to become pregnant.
+Pregnancy should be avoided for one month after getting the vaccine.

 What are measles, mumps, rubella and varicella?

 Measles, mumps, rubella and varicella are diseases caused by viruses.
 The viruses are easily spread through the air when an infected person coughs or sneezes.
-You can become infected when you breathe in air or touch a surface contaminated with this virus.
-The viruses can also spread through contact with an infected person’s saliva when sharing food, drinks, cigarettes, or by kissing.
-Varicella can also be spread by contact with fluid from the chickenpox or shingles blisters.
+You can become infected when you breathe in the air or touch a surface contaminated with the viruses.
+The viruses can also spread through contact with an infected person's saliva when sharing food, drinks, cigarettes, or by kissing.
+Varicella can also be spread by contact with fluid from chickenpox or shingles blisters.

-Measles, also known as red measles, causes fever, rash, cold-like symptoms and red, inflamed eyes that can be sensitive to light.
+Measles causes fever, a rash, cold-like symptoms and red, inflamed eyes that can be sensitive to light.
 It can lead to infections of the ear or lungs (pneumonia).
-More serious complications, occurring in 1 person in 1,000, include encephalitis, an inflammation of the brain.
+More serious complications occurring in one person in 1,000, include encephalitis.
 This can lead to seizures, deafness or permanent brain damage.
-About 1 person in 3,000 with measles can die from complications.
+About one person in 3,000 with measles can die from complications.

 Mumps causes fever, headaches, and swelling of the salivary glands and cheeks.
 More serious complications include encephalitis.
-About 1 in 20 people with mumps get mumps meningitis, an infection of the lining of the brain.
+About one in 20 people with mumps get mumps meningitis, an infection of the lining of the brain.
 Mumps can also cause temporary deafness.
-Permanent deafness occurs in less than 1 in 20,000 people with mumps.
-Adults and teens with mumps can have painful swelling of the testicles (about 1 in 4 cases) or ovaries (about 1 in 20 cases).
+Permanent deafness occurs in less than one in 20,000 people with mumps.
+Adults and teens with mumps can have painful swelling of the testicles (about one in 4 cases) or ovaries (about one in 20 cases).

-Rubella, also known as German measles, can cause serious complications and birth defects in an unborn baby including deafness, eye problems, heart defects, liver damage, and brain damage.
-This is called Congenital Rubella Syndrome.
-It occurs in about 9 out of 10 babies born to women who become infected with the virus in the first 3 months of their pregnancy.
+Rubella can cause serious complications and birth defects in an unborn baby.
+These defects include deafness, eye problems, heart defects, liver damage, and brain damage.
+This is called congenital rubella syndrome.
+It occurs in about 9 out of 10 babies born to people who become infected with the virus in the first 3 months of their pregnancy.
 Rubella can also cause miscarriage or stillbirth.

 Varicella (chickenpox) is an infection caused by the varicella-zoster virus.
 Children with chickenpox can have on average 350 red, itchy blisters.
-Infection in newborns, teenagers, adults, pregnant women and those with weakened immune systems is more severe.
+Infection in newborns, teenagers, adults, people who are pregnant and those with weakened immune systems is more severe.

 Complications from chickenpox include pneumonia, encephalitis, and bacterial infections of the skin.
 Encephalitis can lead to seizures, deafness or brain damage.
-About 1 in 3,000 adults will die from the infection.
+About one in 3,000 adults will die from the infection.

 Rarely, infection early in pregnancy can result in a baby being born with birth defects.
-This is known as congenital varicella syndrome (CVS).
+This is known as congenital varicella syndrome.
 Babies may have a low birth weight, scars and problems with their limbs, eyes and brain.
 Chickenpox can also cause miscarriage or stillbirth.

 These diseases are now rare in B.C. because of routine childhood immunization programs.